-Ultimately, if you need a top-shelf resolution for work or play, there’s no better ultrawide around to deliver it.
+Ultimately, if you need a top-shelf resolution for work or play, there’s no better ultrawide around to deliver it than the.

 Why we picked the Acer Predator Gaming X34:

-There are many great widescreen displays that support G-Sync technology.
+Many great widescreen displays support G-Sync technology.
 If you’re looking for the best ultrawide that ticks gaming boxes, however, there’s nothing quite like the Acer Predator X34.
 It has a resolution of 3,440 x 1,440 — the sweet spot resolution for gaming — and a native 100Hz refresh rate (120Hz overclocked).
 The brightness isn’t the best at just 300 nits, but that’s more than enough for a non-HDR screen.
 Other great features make up for this panel’s lackluster brightness.

 Thanks to its IPS panel, Acer’s display enjoys fantastic viewing angles for collaborative work and play.
 It doesn’t suffer much with response time, either, with a rating of just 4ms.
 Color support is strong, too, featuring 8-bit color depth and decent color accuracy across the screen.

-The included G-Sync tech not only helps prevent screen tearing but stamps Nvidia’s seal of approval all over Acer’s gaming display.
+The included G-Sync tech not only helps prevent screen tearing but stamps Nvidia’s seal of approval all over the.
 It’s fantastic and our favorite ultrawide for G-Sync gaming.

 Why we picked the BenQ EX3501R: